integration-app/mcp-server/README.md

 ### 🚀 Deployment

-Ideally, you'd want to deploy your own instance of this MCP server to any cloud hosting service of your choice.
+Deploy your own instance of this MCP server to any cloud hosting service of your choice.

 #### 🐳 Docker